artu002/tabletop-island/README.md

 # tabletop-island

-this is my first website
+This is my first website.
-i've created it while learning JS, HTML and CSS
+I've created it while learning JS, HTML and CSS.

+The website is about my hoppy - board games.

+Content:

-- index.html is the main page (Home), mypage.js contains simple jQUERY scripts for chained hide/show and an animation
+- index.html is the main page (Home), it contains links to My Favourite Games and Gallery pages. mypage.js contains simple jQUERY scripts for chained hide/show and an animation on index.html.

-- myfavgames.html (My Favourite Games on index.html) has few additional fuctions favgames.js contains scripts for: clickable hearts for likes, comments section at the bottom
+- myfavgames.html (My Favourite Games on index.html) lists my 5 favourite games
+	this page has few additional fuctions.
+	favgames.js contains scripts for: clickable hearts for likes,
+		comments section at the bottom
 		Clickings on paragraphs with games descriptions sends them to saved for later page. link to that page is below comments section.

+- gallery.html presents pictures of some board games I have played.